BSc (Hons) Osteopathy

 Before becoming an osteopath Charlie played semi-professional rugby, which is where he found his interest in sports related injuries and rehabilitation.
 This led him to study at the European School of Osteopathy from which he graduated in 2003.

 In 2009 Charlie continued his studies by completing a Master’s Degree in sports injury medicine and became a partner in Keystone CPD which provides structural technique courses for manual therapists.
 He has also been qualified in injection therapy since June 2012, which can provide an effective anti-inflammatory and pain relieving treatment for clients.

-Charlie opened Joy Lane Clinic in Whitstable in 2003, followed by a clinic in Strabane, Northern Ireland, which he opened in 2005 and subsequently in July 2012 he opened a clinic in Folkestone, which is now based at Dynamix Leisure.
+Charlie opened Joy Lane Clinic in Whitstable in 2003, followed by a clinic in Strabane, Northern Ireland, which he opened in 2005 and in July 2012 he opened a clinic in Folkestone.

 Across all the clinics the team of qualified Osteopaths and Physiotherapists specialise in all musculoskeletal injuries whether recreational, work or sports related.

 Operating to the highest possible standards of care, the clinic’s philosophy is to offer prompt diagnosis, personalised and effective treatment saving patients both money and time.